hhhhhhhhhn/mds/README.md

 you need to include them in the `bindings` argument.
 The script must be a function, with two arguments, the arguments themselves in an object, and the return callback.
 The arguments' name are the mds `name` attribute (see example below).
-The output will be displayed in the order they are declared, so each argument of the callback function represents a variable with `outraw` or `outmd` type.
+The output must be a dictionary, with the keys being the `name` of the output variables in which the value will be displayed.
+For simple programs with only one output, the value for it can passed directly to the callback function, if the output's `name` is `output`.

 ## Types